Video captures moment Sara Sharif’s family detained by police on plane

-The 10-year-old’s father, uncle and stepmother were detained when they arrived at Gatwick Airport last September.
+The 10-year-old’s father, uncle and stepmother had fled to Pakistan after she died of multiple injuries

-Video of the moment that police boarded a plane and detained Sara Sharif’s alleged killers has been played in court, with the 10-year-old’s stepmother telling officers: “I think you’re looking for us.”
+A video of the moment Sara Sharif’s alleged killers were detained on a plane at Gatwick Airport was played in court, with the 10-year-old’s stepmother telling officers: “I think you’re looking for us.”

+The trio were detained after fleeing to Pakistan on 8 August last year, the day after Sara died at the family home in Woking, Surrey, having suffered a number of injuries.

-The little girl had suffered dozens of injuries, including burns and human bite marks, in what the prosecution allege was a campaign of abuse culminating in her death.
+The young girl had suffered dozens of injuries, including burns and human bite marks, in what the prosecution alleges was a “campaign of abuse” culminating in her death.

-On September 6 2023, a press conference in Pakistan was broadcast featuring Sharif and Batool, who complained that family were being harassed.
+On 6 September 2023, a press conference in Pakistan was broadcast featuring Sharif and Batool, who complained the family was being harassed.

-On Friday, jurors were shown clips from officers’ body-worn video capturing the moment police boarded the plane and detained the defendants at 7.42pm, seven minutes after touch down.
+On Friday, jurors were shown clips from officers’ body-worn cameras capturing the moment police boarded the plane and detained the defendants at 7.42pm - seven minutes after touchdown.

 As officers approached, Batool raised her hand and said: “I think you’re looking for us.”